 Salons in affluent urban neighborhoods can charge $500+ per service.
 The overhead is higher in ritzy areas, and these salons cater to an upscale crowd.

 Salons in suburbs or rural areas typically range from $150 to $350 since rents are lower.
 Value-conscious clients in these areas keep prices in check.

 Experience Level of the Stylist

 The more experienced your stylist, the higher the price tag.
 Stylists with 10+ years under their belt command more for a keratin treatment.
 Their expertise yields better results.
 Newbie stylists charge less as they build skills.

 Ask about your stylist’s keratin experience.
-Look for 5+ years consistently performing the service.
-This expertise is worth paying more.
+Look for 5+ years of consistently performing the service.
+This expertise is worth paying more for.